 This January, Left Bank is brightening up the winter nights with a series of lantern-making workshops for all ages.
 Throughout the month, you’re invited to drop in, warm up, and get creative with us.
 We’ll be running both willow lantern workshops and family-friendly after-school sessions, perfect for anyone who wants to try something hands-on, artistic, and cosy during the colder weeks of the year.
-All sessions are offered on a free / pay-what-you-feel basis—everyone is welcome.
+Family sessions are offered on a free / pay-what-you-feel basis, we are asking for a small contribution for willow making workshops to help cover costs of materials —everyone is welcome.

 All of these workshops will lead up to a very special community celebration: a Wassailing event, hosted by the Friends of Burley Park at the end of January.
 You can expect music, dancing, and a community-led lantern parade through Burley Park.